Runner-focused recovery image used for cryotherapy and post-run recovery content

 What This Means for Runners

-Cryotherapy for runners in Tampa is not essential, and it is definitely not a substitute for disciplined training basics.
+Cryotherapy for runners in Tampa isn't essential and isn't a substitute for disciplined training basics.
 But it can be a legitimate tool when time is tight, soreness is stacking, and a fast recovery option is the difference between "I might actually use this" and "I will never set up an ice bath."

 If you are curious, test it during training rather than race week.
 Use it after a genuinely demanding run, compare it to how you usually recover, and decide whether the speed and convenience justify the price.